MSchabel/developers-community/pages/documents/ConversationalAI/IntentBuilder/domains.md

     * **Language**: Select the language of the domain.
 5. Click **Add**.

-    If you didn't import them, you can now add intents and entities to the domain.
+    If you didn't import intents and entities, you can now add them to the domain.

 ### Create an import file